anirvinv/HabiTracker/README.md

 Add Highlights in streaks for top 3 longest streaks if the user even has 3 set of streaks Stop habit feature: user cant checkin anymore, but can see the checkin history for a habit they stopped doing

+Design idea for streaks: add chains from checkin to checkin to symbolize "don't break the chain"

 __ISSUES__:
 If the checkin button is clicked multiple times very quickly, the browser doesnt have enough time to check that the user already signed in.